 No community transmission of coronavirus in India till now, don't panic: Govt

-Amid rise in novel coronavirus cases, the government on Thursday asked people not to panic, saying no community transmission of the virus has been observed and there has only been cases of local transmission so far.
+Amid rise in novel coronavirus cases in India, the government on Thursday asked people not to panic, saying no community transmission of the virus has been observed and there has only been a few cases of local transmission so far.
 Asserting that the safety and welfare of its citizens abroad have always been a priority for India, the government said starting from Friday, three back-to-back evacuations will be made to bring back Indians from Iran.

 With novel coronavirus being declared a pandemic by the World Health Organisation (WHO), health ministry officials said even though the virus is difficult to isolate, scientists at the National Institute of Virology (NIV), Pune, have been successful in finding about 11 isolates, but developing a vaccine will take at least one-and-a-half to two years.
 The number of COVID-19 patients in India has risen to 74, which includes 16 Italians and one Canadian.
 The figure also includes three patients from Kerala who were discharged last month following recovery.